zgiber/logfilter/readme.md

 # Notes

-This is a rudimentary single purpose tool, might change, might not.
+At the moment this is a single purpose tool, without much reason to have it changed.
+One nice feature would be to support multiline JSON without too much overhead.